 Winner: It depends.
 If you want amazing design and marketing despite having a free website, definitely go with Wix.
 If core features like storage and bandwidth are more useful to you, or if you want reliable and robust built-in booking tools to take appointments, GoDaddy is the better choice.

-Most User-friendly: GoDaddy
+Most Beginner-friendly: GoDaddy

 Both Wix and GoDaddy are generally easy to use, even for beginners.
 However, the almost limitless freedom of Wix’s drag-and-drop editor could make it overly complicated for those without any design experience.
 This is offset, however, if you use Wix’s ADI to choose your template and set up your site since you won’t have to make as many design choices.